thoni56/joomla_plugin_include_html/README.md

 A Joomla 3 and 4 plugin to include local files containing HTML into your content.

-# Usage
+## Usage

-Insert `{include <filename>}`, where the filename is relative to the root of the Joomla installation anywhere in your content and it will be replaced by the content of the local file.
+Insert `{include_html <filename>}`, where the filename is relative to the root of the Joomla installation, anywhere in your content and it will be replaced by the content of the local file.

-# Installation
+## Installation

 Install as any other Joomla extension.
 Ensure it is activated.

-# License and History
+## License and History

 Plugin released under GNU General Public License v3, see the file LICENSE.